SurgiTrack: Fine-Grained Multi-Class Multi-Tool Tracking in Surgical Videos: Dataset

 \section{Dataset}

-Our research is conducted on CholecTrack20 \citep{Nwoye2023CholecTrack20} dataset consisting of 20 videos of laparoscopic procedures that have been fully annotated with detailed labels for multi-class multi-tool tracking \footnote{\it Dataset will be released before this paper publication.}.
-The dataset, illustrated in Fig. \ref{fig:data-overview}, provides track identities across 3 perspectives of track definition: (1) visibility trajectory of a tool within the camera scope, (2) intracorporeal trajectory of a tool while within a patient's body, and (3) life long intraoperative trajectory of a tool.
-It also provides detailed labels for each tool such as spatial bounding box coordinates, class identity, operator identity, phase identity, frame visual conditions such as occlusion, bleeding, and presence of smoke statuses, among others.
+Our research is conducted on CholecTrack20 \citep{Nwoye2023CholecTrack20} dataset consisting of 20 videos of laparoscopic procedures that have been fully annotated with detailed labels for multi-class multi-tool tracking.
+The dataset, illustrated in Fig. \ref{fig:data-overview}, provides track identities across 3 perspectives of track definition: (1) visibility trajectory of a tool within the camera scope, (2) intracorporeal trajectory of a tool while within a patient's body, and (3) life long intraoperative trajectory of a tool. {Intraoperative tracking not only re-identifies tools out of camera view (OOCV) as done in intracorporeal tracking but also maintains their trajectory when out of body (OOB).
+In the CholecTrack20 dataset, OOB is detected/annotated either by visually observing the tool exit the trocar, inferring from another tool entering through the same trocar, or noting that the initial tool releases its grasp while out of camera focus.} The dataset also provides detailed labels for each tool such as spatial bounding box coordinates, class identity, operator identity, phase identity, frame visual conditions such as occlusion, bleeding, and presence of smoke statuses, among others.
 The annotated tool categories are grasper, bipolar, hook, scissors, clipper, irrigator and specimen bag.
 The annotated tool operators are main surgeon left hand (MSLH), main surgeon right hand (MSRH), assistant surgeon right hand (ASRH) and null operator (NULL).
 The annotations are provided at 1 frame per second (FPS) consisting of 35K frames and 65K instance tool labels.
 Raw videos, recorded at 25 FPS, are provided for inference.
-The dataset is available on Synapse \citep{dataRefNo}.
-More information on the dataset can be found in \citep{Nwoye2023CholecTrack20}.
+The dataset is available on Synapse \citep{dataRefNo}. {A summary of the CholecTrack20 dataset statistics showing the size of key elements in the dataset, number of challenging scenarios, average track duration and number of tracks for each tool category per perspective is presented in Table \ref{tab:dataset-stats}.} More information on the dataset can be found in \citet{Nwoye2023CholecTrack20}.